majksa-dev/api-gateway/README.md

-# rust-backend
+# api-gateway

-A Rust GraphQL backend template repository
+A Rust API Gateway built on top of pingora

 Configuration:
 | **ENV** | **Description** | **Default** |